elsa - an elegant framework for tomographic reconstruction¶

 As elsa depends on Eigen3 (version 3.3 or newer) and spdlog (version 1.0 or newer), you will need to have these packages installed on your system, and you have to point CMake to those installations.
 When using CUDA, your CMake should be version 3.14 or newer.

 The contributors to elsa are:

-elsa started its life as an internal library at the Inverse Problems in Tomography group at the Technical University in Munich.
+elsa started its life as an internal library at the Computational Imaging and Inverse Problems group at the Technical University in Munich.
 This open-source version is a modernized and cleaned up version of our internal code and will contain most of its functionality, modulo some parts which we unfortunately cannot share (yet).

 v0.5: the “projector” release (September 18, 2019)